 Visitors are welcome at any time.
-Our chapel services are open to all at 9:30 a.m. on Tuesday and 10:00 a.m. on Wednesday while school is in session.
+Our chapel services are open to all at 9:30 a.m. on Tuesday and Wednesday while school is in session.

 Office Hours.
 During the school year offices are open from 8:00 a.m. to 5:00 p.m., Monday through Friday.